Prompt executors

 | Ollama | simpleOllamaAIExecutor | Wraps OllamaClient that runs prompts with Ollama. |

-Here is an example of creating pre-defined single and multi-provider executors:
+Here is an example of creating a pre-defined executor:

 Running a prompt